t0mk/rocketreport/README.md

 ## Telegram chat send

-If you'd like to get reports regularly, but don't want to have rocketreport running all the time (in the "serve" mode), you can configure it to send message to a Telegram Chat, maybe on your mobile device.
-To do that, create the bot, put `telegram_token` to `config.yml` and run
+If you'd like to get reports regularly, but don't want to haver Telegram bot running all the time (in the "serve" mode), you can configure it to send message to a Telegram Chat, maybe to your mobile device.
+To do that, you need to specify Telegram Chat ID.
+Frist create the bot, put `telegram_token` to `config.yml` and run

 ```
 rocketreport -c config.yml report-chat-id
 ```

-rocketreport will wait for a message and then print Chat ID which you can put to `config.yml` as `telegram_chat_id`.
+rocketreport will wait for a messagei from your device, and then print Chat ID which you can put to `config.yml` as `telegram_chat_id`.

-Once you have both telegratm config options set, you can create a cronjob to trigger
+Once you have both bot token and Chat ID set, you can create a cronjob to trigger

 ```
 rocketreport -c config.yml -p plugins.yml send -s